apache/eventmesh/eventmesh-connectors/eventmesh-connector-rabbitmq/README.md

-# eventmesh-connector-rabbitmq
+# RabbitMQ

-## RabbitMQSinkConnector: from eventmesh to rabbitmq.
+## RabbitMQSinkConnector: From eventmesh to RabbitMQ

-1. launch your rabbitmq server and eventmesh-runtime.
+1. launch your RabbitMQ server and eventmesh-runtime.
 2. enable sinkConnector and check `sink-config.yml`.
 3. send a message to eventmesh with the topic defined in `pubSubConfig.subject`

 ```yaml
 pubSubConfig:
   # default port is 10000